ankithbevara/AI-ML_labs/README.md

 - Implement neural networks end-to-end using PyTorch or Keras
 - Explore contextual embeddings and vector similarity
 - Gain intuition for sequence-based models (text prediction, reconstruction)
+- basic understanding of interactive web applications with streamlit

 ---